Hoi-Jeon/Verilog-for-Mic-in-Matrix-Creator/README.md

 # Verilog for Microphones in Matrix Creator
 The [MATRIX Creator](https://matrix-io.github.io/matrix-documentation/matrix-creator/overview/) is a fully-featured development board, including sensors, wireless communications, and an FPGA.
-The purpose of this hobby project is to investigate its FPGA code for 8 [PDM microphones](https://matrix-io.github.io/matrix-documentation/matrix-creator/resources/microphone/).
+The purpose of this hobby project is to investigate its FPGA code for receiving signals from 8 [PDM microphones](https://matrix-io.github.io/matrix-documentation/matrix-creator/resources/microphone/).

 ![Matrix Creator ODAS example](Pictures/ODAS_Matrix_Creator.gif)
 </br>*<An example of applying beam-forming with [ODAS](https://www.hackster.io/matrix-labs/direction-of-arrival-for-matrix-voice-creator-using-odas-b7a15b), which is a library for direction of arrival, tracking in Matrix Creator>*

 ## Structure of FPGA code for PDM microphones
 Matrix creator uses the Wishbone Bus to communicate between RPi and several sensors.
 The [Wishbone Bus](https://en.wikipedia.org/wiki/Wishbone_(computer_bus)) is an open source hardware computer bus intended to let the parts of an integrated circuit communicate with each other.
-Among the whole Matrix Creator's Verilog modules, there are two modules, which are relevant to receiving the signals from 8 PDM microphones, i.e. ***wb_mic_array.v*** and ***bram.v***.
-The main part for reading microphone signals is ***wb_mic_array.v*** and ***bram.v*** is only providing the *"decimation ratio"* and *"microphone gain"* to ***wb_mic_array.v***.
+Among the whole Matrix Creator's Verilog modules, there are two modules, which are relevant to receiving signals from 8 PDM microphones, i.e. ***wb_mic_array.v*** and ***bram.v***.
+The main part for reading microphone signals is inside ***wb_mic_array.v***. ***bram.v*** provides only the *"decimation ratio"* and *"microphone gain"* to ***wb_mic_array.v***.

 ![FPGA_File_Structure](Pictures/FPGA_File_Structure.png)
 </br><*A structure of FPGA code for PDM microphones*>